Puthenchanthai: Economy

 The economy rests on farmers, rubber tappers and a few organized sector workers.

 Geography

 Vilavancode (2 km), Melpuram (2 km), Muzhucode (3 km), Vellamcode (5 km), Mancode (6 km) are nearby villages.
-Puthenchanthai is surrounded by Parassala Taluk to the west, Thiruvattar Taluk to the east, Munchira Taluk to the south, and Perumkadavila Taluk to the north.
+Puthenchanthai is surrounded by Parassala Taluk to the west, Thiruvattar Taluk to the east, Munchira Taluk to the south, and Neyyattinkara Taluk to the north.

 Pacode, Thiruparappu, Unnamalaikadai, and Kollankodu are nearby cities.

 Education

 A government primary school is in Edaicode.
 A primary school is in Parakkunnu, a government middle school at Melpuram, Higher secondary schools are in Kalluppaam, southwest Edaicode.
 Chemmankalai.
 Maruthancode, Anducaode, English medium schools are also present.

 Transport

 The nearest railway station is Kuzhithurai west.
 Puthenchantha is at an equally accessible distance either from Trivandurm, Kerala or from Nagercoil, but all access to the village requires crossing at least one river.